sherinchandy/oci-audit-events-to-adw/README.md

   ![](images/UnzipWalltet.png)

 8. Edit the file "func.py" and update it with the OCI region where you are enabling the Audit log bulk export.
-Also update user name, password, DB service name from your ADW environment.
+Also update DB user name, password and DB service name from your ADW environment.

   ![](images/UpdateFuncPY.png)